aneeshbal/SimpylCellCounter/README.md

 ### SCC 2.0 Usage
 Clone or download this repository\
-Follow the instructions in the sccProtocols powerpoint or Installation.md\
+Follow the instructions in the scc2.0Protocols powerpoint\
-Adjust parameters and run according to instructions in the sccProtocols powerpoint
+Adjust parameters and run according to instructions in the scc2.0Protocols powerpoint

 # Contact